Knitschi/CPFCMake/documentation/APIDocModules.rst

   )

-This function adds a package that runs the doxygen documentation generator on the owned packages of your CI-project.
+This function adds a package-component that runs the doxygen documentation generator on the owned packages of your CI-project.
-The package can also contain extra files containing global documentation that does not belong to any other package.
+The package-component can also contain extra files containing global documentation that does not belong to any other package.

 All files specified with the key-word arguments are added to the targets source files.